saghul/pyuv/docs/udp.rst

         both when acting as a client and as a server.
 It sets the local IP address and port from which the data will be sent.

+    .. py:method:: open(fd)

+        :param int fd: File descriptor to be opened.

+        Open the given file descriptor (or SOCKET in Windows) as a ``UDP`` handle.

     .. py:method:: close([callback])

         :param callable callback: Callback to be called after the handle has been closed.